drcereceres/UpStream/src/readme.txt

 * Users can now filter metaboxes/tables data using multiple filters at once
 * We're slowly moving towards using Select2 lib across the whole plugin
 * Frontend Date filters now use a new Date Picker js lib
+* Replaced wp_verify_nonce in favor of check_ajax_referer on the comments AJAX endpoints

 Deprecated:
 * Within UpStream_Metaboxes_Projects class: getStatusFilterHtml, getSeverityFilterHtml, getFiltersHeaderHtml, getFiltersFooterHtml, getMilestoneFilterHtml